 These courageous canines make excellent watchdogs.
 They can be a bit strong-willed at times, so patience as a pet parent is a must.

 The Akita and Cocker Spaniel mix is a well-tempered cross, inheriting the more social traits from his Cocker spaniel parent.
 These pups are lively companions that are happy to play with anyone.

 These pups can be a little aloof around strangers, but they warm up quickly with a couple of tasty training treats.

-And don’t forget to share your Akita-mix photos – send them to us via Facebook, Twitter or link to them in the comments below!
+And don’t forget to share your Akita-mix photos — just send them to us via our photo uploader!

 Want more adorable mixes?
 Check out our articles on: